semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 # Integrations

-Semgrep App contains 3rd party integrations to allow users to add data from Semgrep to other tools that are part of their workflows.
+Semgrep App contains third party integrations to allow users to add data from Semgrep to other tools that are part of their workflows.

 Currently, Semgrep App integrates with the following tools: